 Appendix C4: Table indicating the responses to survey question 2 of the Stearns County TIP survey and the Stearns County portion of the 2021-2024 TIP survey.
 This table also includes APO staff disposition of those comments.

-Out of the XX people who participated in the Stearns County TIP survey, the ranking of the important transportation issues identified were as follows:
+Out of the 30 people who participated in the Stearns County TIP survey, 29 participated in the ranking of the important transportation issues.
+Results are as follows: